danmaps/GridScaper/README.md

 ## 📐 Catenary Math: The Physics Behind the Sag

 Power lines don't hang in a parabolic arc—they form a **catenary curve**, the natural shape of a flexible cable suspended under its own weight.
-GridScaper uses catenary-inspired math to realistically simulate conductor sag.
+GridScaper uses true catenary mathematics to realistically simulate conductor sag.

 ### Catenary vs. Parabola